LeetCode Problems with One Line Solution

 In other words, you can observe in the first step whether the total number of stones in the odd-indexed piles is greater than or less than that in the even-indexed piles.
 Then, by planning your moves carefully, you can control the game entirely.
 Knowing this loophole allows you to outsmart unsuspecting players.

-III.
-Light Switch Problem
+3. The Light Bulb Switch Problem

 There are n